ericoh17/RRCME/README.md

 ## Run RSRC

-The function to run RSRC is the `FitRSRCCModel` function.
+The function to run RSRC is the `FitRSRCModel` function.
 We obtain standard errors by calling the `boot` function with the `RunRSRCBootstrap` function.